Creating a Brand Style Guide: The Essentials

 Brand style guides set tonality and provide targeted guidelines and instructions to both internal and external teams on how the brand should be communicated and seen to the public across all media and touchpoints.

 What is a brand style guide?

 A brand style guide referred to in a myriad of ways – brand standards guideline, a style manual, brand bible, or style guide – is a set of design standards for the creation of creative assets.
 This guide is essential in presenting both digital and print media with a clearly defined view of the brand it represents.

 Why use a brand style guide?

-The use of brand standards help to keep internal teams on the same page as well as easing the process of communication with outside sources such as designers, contractors and consumers.
-The guide helps to ensure consistency, uniformity and authenticity for the brand wherever it is shown.
+The use of brand standards helps to keep internal teams on the same page as well as easing the process of communication with outside sources such as designers, contractors, and consumers.
+The guide helps to ensure consistency, uniformity, and authenticity for the brand wherever it is shown.

 Elements of a Brand Style Guide

-Brands are ever evolving, so it’s important to keep an updated style guide.
-The current style guide should reflect all branding in brief from previous years to show the development up to current day.
+Brands are ever-evolving, so it’s important to keep an updated style guide.
+The current style guide should reflect all branding in brief from previous years to show the development up to the current day.

 Logos & Icons